-When the DAI adaptor is connected, the instrument will automatically switch to a combination of a DAI program and the microphone input of the instrument.
+When the DAI adaptor is connected, the instrument will automatically switch to a combination of DAI and microphone input of the instrument.

-If you would like the DAI program alone, you can switch to the next program by using the program switch button.
+If you would like the DAI input alone, you can switch to the next program by using the program switch button.